TENNLab-UTK/framework-embedder-open/README.md

     errors occur.

-    Note that the generated C code may be redirected to a C header file to act as a header-only SNN simulation library that can be easily integrated into a C application in a modular way.
+    Note that the generated C code may be redirected to a C header file to act as a only SNN simulation library that can be easily integrated into a C application in a modular way.
 For example, this may be done with: